milkbottledude/woodlands-jb_tracker/Documentation.md

 "render_template" is used to load in HTML files together with their css, as well as any variables you want to pass to it. "request" allows us to obtain any data inputted 📥 by the user on the website, such as date or time.

 In line 3, the '/' represents the root url.
-It means that the following function `home()` will define the "main page" of the website, basically what will greet a user the first time he/she enters the website.
+It means that the following function `home()` will define the "main page" of the website, basically what will greet the user the first time he/she enters the website.

 The main function itself is very simple, just a single line (Line 5).
-It displays the html page with its css 📰 without any variables (since the user just entered the website, they have not submitted any input).
+It displays the html page with its css 📰 without any additional variables (since the user just entered the website, they have not submitted any input).
 ```
 6    @app.route('/predict', methods=['POST'])
 7    def predict():